simonmichael/hledger/hledger/hledger.m4.md

 See also ["Working with CSV > Reading files specified by rule"](#reading-files-specified-by-rule).

 <!--
-The source rule supports ~ for home directory: `source ~/Downloads/foo.csv`.
+The source rule supports ~ for home directory and absolute paths: `source ~/Downloads/foo.csv`, `source /abs/foo.csv`.

-If the argument is a bare filename, its directory is assumed to be ~/Downloads: `source foo.csv`.

-Otherwise if it is a relative path, it is assumed to be relative to the rules file's directory: `source new/foo.csv`.
+Bare filenames and relative paths are looked for in a `data/` directory next to the main journal file first, then in `~/Downloads`: `source foo.csv`, `source sub/foo.csv`.

 The source rule can specify a glob pattern: `source foo*.csv`.